wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
+- TODO - <the new WIP subscription cancel shortcode work>
-- Cancel URL option added for Stripe SCA Subscript button.
+- Cancel URL configuration option added for Stripe SCA Subscription  type buttons.
-- Some settings of general settings has moved to advanced settings.
+- Some options (related to hiding the wp admin bar) of the general settings menu has been moved to the advanced settings tab.
-- A warning message is displayed in the edit membership level if default account status is set to 'pending' and email activation is turned on at the same time.
+- A warning message is displayed when editing membership levels if both manual approval and email activation settings are enabled simultaneously.

 = 4.4.3 =
 - The accepted payment method types can now be controlled from your Stripe account settings.
 This will allow you to enable/disable certain payment methods.